TaraYoo/in-the-cards/README.md

 `curl` command scripts are stored in [`curl-scripts`](curl-scripts) with names that correspond to API actions.

-User authentication is built-in.
+User authentication was built-in by Boston General Assembly.

 ## Tasks

-Developers should run these often!

 -   `bin/rails routes` lists the endpoints available in your API.
 -   `bin/rspec spec` runs automated tests.